mindreframer/golang-devops-stuff/Documentation/api.md

 curl -L http://127.0.0.1:4001/v2/keys/foo
 ```

-If the TTL has expired, the key will be deleted, and you will be returned a 100.
+If the TTL has expired, the key will have been deleted, and you will be returned a 100.

 ```json
 {